Public encouraged to reduce water pollution with new campaign

 “Only rain down the stormwater drain” has been launched as the slogan for Canberra's new H2OK education campaign.

-is aimed at improving the health of the region's waterways and reducing water pollution.
+The initiative is aimed at improving the health of the region's waterways and reducing water pollution.

 Australian Capital Territory Senator Zed Seselja launched the campaign, saying “the biggest cause of water pollution in our lakes and waterways is contaminated stormwater runoff from our streets, house blocks, development sites, retail and industrial areas”.